Risk Factors Dashboard

 If we fail to satisfy our contractual obligations or to meet performance standards, our contracts may be terminated, and we may incur significant costs or liabilities, including actual or liquidated damages and penalties, which could adversely impact our operating results, financial condition, cash flows, and our ability to compete for future contracts.

 Our contracts may be terminated due to our failure to satisfy our contractual obligations or to meet performance standards and often require us to indemnify customers for their damages.
 In addition, some of our contracts contain substantial liquidated damages provisions and financial penalties related to performance failures.
 The policy coverage and limits in our errors and omissions insurance may not be adequate to provide protection against all potential liabilities.
-Although we have errors and omissions insurance, the policy coverage and limits may not be adequate to provide protection against all potential liabilities.
 Further, for certain contracts, we may post significant performance bonds or issue letters of credit to secure our performance, indemnification, and other obligations.
 If a claim is made against a performance bond or letter of credit, we may be required to reimburse the issuer for the amount of the claim.
 Consequently, we may incur significant costs or liabilities, including penalties, which could adversely impact our operating results, cash flows, financial condition, and our ability to compete for future contracts.
-Consequently, as a result of the above matters, we may incur significant costs or liabilities, including penalties, which could adversely impact our operating results, cash flows, financial condition, and our ability to compete for future contracts.
-We may also incur impairment costs on assets related to these contracts.
+The resulting reputational damage may also affect our ability to compete for and win work elsewhere.

 If we fail to accurately estimate the factors upon which we base our contract pricing, we may generate less profit than expected or incur losses on those contracts.